DW1209/dw1209.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently pursuing a Master's degree in Computer Science at the [University of Southern California](https://www.usc.edu/), expecting to graduate in May 2026.
-I possess hands-on expertise in C, C++, and Python, and I have extensive experience in artificial intelligence, machine learning, network engineering, and computer security.
+I possess hands-on expertise in C, C++, and Python, and I have extensive experience in artificial intelligence, machine learning, deep learning, network engineering, and computer security.

 Previously, I worked as a Software Development Intern at [Advantech](https://www.advantech.com/en-us) in Summer 2022, where I collaborated with a team to develop intelligent manufacturing solutions.
 My main focus was updating image classification models and implementing object detection algorithms using PyTorch.